The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media: Introduction

-The mechanisms that can lead to time non-local transport are for example diffusion between regions of high flow velocity and stagnant regions \citep{coats1964dead,haggerty1995multiple}, and reversible sorption to the solid matrix \citep{nkedi1985influence,han2021enhanced}.
-Temporal non-locality can also be induced by broad distributions of flow velocities.
+The mechanisms that can lead to non-local transport behaviors are for example sorption to the solid matrix \citep{nkedi1985influence,han2021enhanced} and diffusion between regions of high flow velocity and stagnant regions \citep{coats1964dead,haggerty1995multiple}.
+Non-Fickian behavior can also be induced by broad distributions of flow velocities.
 Steady flow through heterogeneous porous media is organized on the spatial scales imprinted in the medium structure, that is, Eulerian and Lagrangian velocities vary on characteristic length scales~\citep{dentz2016continuous}.
 Thus, broad distributions of flow velocities induce broad distributions of advective mass transfer times.
 Spatio-temporal non-locality may be caused by preferential flow paths in single fractures \citep{green2000connected}, strongly correlated hydraulic conductivity fields \citep{zheng2003analysis}, and channelling flow in unconfined alluvial aquifers \citep{benson2001fractional}.
-The modeling approaches discussed above are motivated by these phenomenologies for porous and fractured media.
-Oftentimes, however, the microscopic disorder or transport mechanisms are not known, or there may be different mechanisms that lead to non-local behavior.

-The goal of this study is to analyze the impact of the microscale physics on the large scale transport behavior for three well-defined microscopic transport models.
-We address the questions how microscale transport and disorder characteristics impact on large-scale dispersion, and whether and under which conditions it is possible to distinguish between different microscale transport mechanisms from large scale observations.
-To this end, we formulate CTRW models that describe transport under spatially variable sorption and flow properties, and analyze their impact on the large-scale transport signatures for different initial solute distributions.
+As a result of the ubiquity of anomalous solute dispersion, non-Fickian transport models have received growing attention in the last three decades.
+Several alternative approaches were proposed to quantify non-Fickian flow and transport behaviors~\citep{noetinger2016random,frippiat2008comparative,berkowitz2006modeling,neuman2009perspective}, such as fractional advection-dispersion equations (FADE) \citep{cushman2000fractional,zhang2005mass,schumer2003fractal}, the multi-rate mass transfer (MRMT) approach \citep{haggerty1995multiple}, and continuous time random walk (CTRW) \citep{berkowitz2006modeling} and time-domain random walk (TDRW) \citep{delay2001time,cvetkovic2014solute} approaches.
+A review of random walk methods for modeling of transport in heterogeneous media can be found in~\cite{noetinger2016random}.
+These modeling approaches are motivated by the phenomenologies for anomalous transport discussed above, and account for broad distributions of mass transfer times.
+Oftentimes, however, the microscopic disorder or transport mechanisms are not known, or there may be a combination of different mechanisms that lead to non-local behavior.